flucoma/flucoma-pd/README.md

 * Jinja python package (template engine)
 * PyYAML >= 5.1 (YAML parsing)

-To generate html documentation for the objects requires a further dependency, [flucoma_paramdump](), which we use to combine generated and human-written docs.
+To generate html documentation for the objects requires a further dependency, [flucoma-docs](https://github.com/flucoma/flucoma-core), which we use to combine generated and human-written docs.
 We then pass `DOCS=ON` to CMake
 ```
 cmake -DDOCS=ON ..
 ```
-Unless we pass the location on disk of the `flucoma_paramdump`, CMake will again take care of downloading this dependency.
+Unless we pass the location on disk of `flucoma-docs`, CMake will again take care of downloading this dependency.

 This process: